Clerk of Court

 - update personal information,

-- check when they need to report for jury service,
+- check when you need to report for jury service,

-- submit a request for an excuse or deferral, and
+- submit a request for an excuse or deferral, or

 The Warren County Facilities temporary location is 2205 W. 2nd Avenue, Indianola, Iowa 50125.

 Please keep the top portion of your jury summons.
 Additional reporting information is located on the back of your summons.
 Please follow these instructions or any other enclosed instructions which may require you to call in prior to your service date or give a time and date which you are to appear.
 You will be required to bring the top portion with you when you report for jury duty.

 Please report for jury service wearing respectable clothes.
 As a general rule, business or business casual clothing is acceptable.
 The following types of clothing are not suitable for court proceedings: shorts, tube tops, halter tops, clothing that contain any obscene, suggestive or inflammatory print or images, and clothes that are overly dirty or ragged.

 Parking is located on the North and West side of the court facility building.

 Please call the Warren County Sheriff's Office at 1-515-961-1122 for any specific questions.